 When we come back to the hotel, it is already late at night.
 Our step counter shows that we have passed over 19,000 steps, which seems like 15 km.
 We are packing our suitcases before sleep because we must catch the return flight early in the morning.
 We plan to return to the airport by taxi, to be able to sleep in the morning a little bit longer.

-We say goodbye to Budapest with the hope of the soon return to this city😊.
+We say goodbye to Budapest with the hope of a soon return to this city😊.
 “Budapest – tailor-made travel plan” is fully checked and passed.
 I can now recommend it to others.

 Budapest – my other posts